Unboxed-Software/solana-course/content/token22-metadata.md

 ```

 Now run and test your code you should see the URI after the uploading is done.
 If you visit it, you should see a JSON that holds all of our off-chain metadata.

+## TODO I didn't see JSON.
+I saw the image

 ```bash
 npm run start